 - governments of First Nations whose traditional territories fall within the planning region.

-The Government of Yukon and First Nation governments
+The Government of Yukon and First Nations governments

-The Government of Yukon and affected First Nation governments support the work of the council and commissions by:
+The Government of Yukon and affected First Nations governments support the work of the council and commissions by:

 - providing input on planning boundaries, and general terms of reference;